Jamie-Kim/SimpleMvc/README.md

 Anyway, this is how to use the framework.

 It is divided into three parts, app(your application), config(configuration), core(framework).
-So, you application code will be placed in app foler.
+So, you application code will be placed in app folder.

 Let's start wiht this process of the development with this simpleMvc framework.